Bridges of Lyon: Pont Winston Churchill (1982)

-In 1899, also a new bridge-type metal, the bridge was considered an unusual figure in Lyon because it consisted of two major airlines' arches, resting on two intermediate replacement batteries as the Bridge Loop, due to the large curve of the Rhone against the "balmes Caluire."
+In 1899, also a new bridge-type metal, the bridge was considered an unusual figure in Lyon because it consisted of two major airlines' arches, resting on two intermediate replacement batteries as the Bridge Loop, due to the large curve of the Rhône against the "balmes Caluire."
 It was 280 meters long with a small width (10.80 m) to only 5.40 meters carriageway, flanked by two streets of 2.70 m.
 This caused its narrow loss.
 It held a limited volume of 7.5 tonnes, which was very inadequate for the needs of traffic.

 Rebuilt after the 1944 bombing, the bridge reopened in 1946 and was renamed the Winston Churchill Bridge on January 28, 1966.
 It was finally demolished in 1981 and replaced by the current concrete deck in 1982.

 Pont de Lattre de Tassigny (1956)

-The Pont de Lattre de Tassigny (Ladder of Tassigny Bridge), also known as the Egyptian bridge, was erected on the Rhône in 1846.
+The Pont de Lattre de Tassigny, also known as the Egyptian bridge, was erected on the Rhône in 1846.
 The name originated from the eight Egyptian columns that held up the bridge cables.
 It was 200 m long with a roadway of 4.80 meters surrounded by two streets of 1.10 m.
 This structure, renamed the bridge to Louis-Philippe 1849, was carried off by a mill during a flood in 1854.

 The bridge reopened to the public on March 30, 1856.
 Built in a more sober style, it was also slightly narrower (4.90 m roadway and two sidewalks of 90 cm).
 Called Pont St. Clair (as in 1875), it was renamed Pont Vaïsse on December 21, 1931 in tribute to Claude-Marius Vaïsse.

 In 1952, digging for the tunnel de la Croix-Rousse was completed, then the Pont Vaïsse was demolished in 1953 and reconstructed in 1956 a little further down in alignment with the tunnel a new bridge named in honour of Jean de Lattre de Tassigny.
 The concrete bridge was 150 meters long and 25 meters wide (with a 20-meter carriageway and pavements of 2.50 meters).